evannetwork/tnt-docs/didcomm/didcomm/webhooks.md

 ### What is a Webhook?

-It's simply a configuration that will be called via HTTP request for different DIDComm message types.
+A webhook simply is a configuration for different DIDComm message types that will be called via an ordinary HTTP request.
 Each webhook can configure a regex to match a specific message type pattern.

 ### Configure the webhook